 Each of the Montpelier Seminars encompass a consistent core of knowledge about the principles of American constitutionalism — popular sovereignty, fundamental law, good government, full citizenship, and human liberty.
 They also highlight the systematic and persisting contrasts between Federalist and Antifederalist approaches to the Constitution.

 Participants will receive a collection of primary documents in advance of the seminar, specific to the content of each program, which will be the basis of most discussions.
-They include writings by James Madison, sections of The Federalist Papers, selections from Antifederalist writers, and other fundamental documents.
-Each seminar includes an intensive session on ways of reading a document of political or constitutional theory.
+They include writings by James Madison, sections of The Federalist, selections from Antifederalist writers, and other fundamental documents.

 The Seminars cost approximately $1500 per person to host; however, thanks to the generosity of private donors, the Center has a limited number of scholarships available at almost no cost for classroom teachers in Virginia, Maryland, D.C., North Carolina, New Jersey, Massachusetts, and California.
 Scholarships cover the cost of accommodations, meals, reading materials, teaching resources, and documentation for recertification credits.
 However, the Center does require a $50 non-refundable registration fee once accepted into a seminar.
 Educators who work outside this region should contact the Center about tuition rates or other regional scholarships that might be available.

 The public are encouraged to apply and may participate at a discounted tuition of $699 for the program.